gkikola/optionpp/docs/index.md

 ```
 myprogram -o file.txt
 ```
-With short options, an argument need not be preceded by another
+With short options, an argument may be written immediately after the option name:
-character:
 ```
 mycompiler -DMY_DEFINE
 ```